 We successfully applied a parallel sequence mining algorithm to perform click stream analysis. webSPADE requires only one full scan of the database, but several partial scans of the database.
-Data and task parallelism are easily achieved using multi-threaded programming.
-Load balancing is left to the operating system.
-Post-implementation tunings are still ongoing to speed up the process even more.
-An innovative analysis technique to scale up sequence mining algorithm is also used for value-added business analysis.
+Data and task parallelism are easily achieved using multithreaded programming.
+Load balancing is left to the operating system, but the number of child threads is limited.
+Since the early design of the algorithm, there have been many improvements to increase the efficiency of the algorithm.
+In a way, the algorithm has been very stable and robust for a long time.
+An innovative analysis technique to scale up the sequence mining algorithm is also used for value-added business analysis.